MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.ja-jp/Instructions/Demos/DEMO_module4_2-create-specific-unit-test-github-copilot-inline-chat.md

     ```

-### GitHub Copilot と GitHub Copilot チャットを使用して特定の条件の単体テストを作成する
+### Create unit tests for specific conditions using GitHub Copilot and GitHub Copilot Chat

-1. `PrimeServiceTests` クラスの内容を選択します。
+1. Select the contents of the `PrimeServiceTests` class.

-1. チャット ビューを開きます。
+1. Open the Chat view.

-1. PrimeService.cs ファイルをチャット ビュー コンテキストに追加するには、エクスプローラー ビューからチャット ビューに PrimeService.cs ファイルをドラッグ アンド ドロップします。
+1. To add the PrimeService.cs file to the Chat view context, drag-and-drop the PrimeService.cs file from the Explorer view into the Chat view.

-1. チャット ビューで次のプロンプトを入力します。
+1. Enter the following prompt in the Chat view:

     ```plaintext
     @workspace #selection are there any edge cases that should also be tested
     ```

-1. 少し時間をとって、GitHub Copilot から提供された提案を確認してください。
+1. Take a minute to review the suggestions provided by GitHub Copilot.

     ```plaintext
     Yes, there are a few edge cases that should also be tested: